ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 Contributing
 ============

-Before contributing to a PyAnsys repository, you must understand the general coding paradigms being used for PyAnsys development.
+Before contributing to a PyAnsys library, you must understand the general coding paradigms used for PyAnsys development.

 #.
 Follow the `Zen of Python <https://www.python.org/dev/peps/pep-0020/>`__.
    As silly as core Python developers are sometimes, there's much to be